scc-digitalhub/digitalhub/documentation/docs/scenarios/ml/intro.md

 # ML scenario introduction

 This is a scenario that comes as an official tutorial of MLRun.
+In fact, its related notebook can be found in your Jupyter instance: `/tutorial/01-mlrun-basics.ipynb`.
+However, we skip a number of cells to keep it concise and to the point, while preserving the same functionality.

-In fact, you can find the notebook in your Jupyter instance, in `/tutorial/01-mlrun-basics.ipynb`.
-For completeness' sake, you can also find a duplicate of it, and its related function files, in the `documentation/examples/ml` path within the repository of this documentation.
+The resulting edited notebook, as well as a file for the function we will create, are available in the `documentation/examples/ml` path within the repository of this documentation.

 We will prepare data, train a model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.

+## Set-up

 Let's initialize our working environment.
 Import required libraries:
 ``` python